poga/postabular/README.md

 *This project is under active development.
 Everything will change.*

 Postabular is a tool for transforming tabular data with JS plugins.
+These plugins can simplify the tedious tasks about visualizating data: cleaning, validating, and transforming.

 ```
 npm i -g postabular
 ```

-## Synoposis
+## Usage

 Use postabular from CLI with local plugin: